 22 easy and Instagram-worthy foods to serve at your child’s birthday party

 Your little one is about to turn another year older, and you know what that means: It’s party time!
 But gone are the days of hot dogs, hamburgers and a simple box cake.
-These days, many parents spend hours scouring Pinterest for inspiration to create the picture perfect spread for their child’s birthday party.
+These days, many parents spend hours scouring Pinterest for inspiration to create the picture perfect spread for their kid’s birthday party.

 Few items on the birthday party to-do list are quite as stressful as deciding what food to offer.
 Keep these tips in mind as you plan the menu for your child’s birthday party: